Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: Introduction

 At the same time, LLMs have inspired a new wave of methodologies and can even be applied directly to the core MRS objective, that is, users can simply ask an LLM for music recommendations, much as they would ask a human acquaintance, or they could ask LLMs to assess recommendations in a role as judges.

-Despite the breadth of challenges that LLMs introduce to traditional MRS evaluation, many studies have continued to rely on standard accuracy-based metrics, often without fully considering what these numbers signify for models that generate text rather than predict or rank discrete items.
-Regardless of where one stands in the debate over the disruptive nature of LLMs, their growing use in MRS represents a valuable opportunity to revisit how we evaluate recommender systems in general.
-It encourages the exploration of new evaluation perspectives that better align with the human experience of receiving music recommendations, while also prompting reflection on what constitutes a poor recommendation in generative settings, such as cases of hallucination or factual inconsistency.
+Despite the breadth of challenges that LLMs introduce to traditional MRSs evaluation, many works on LLM-based MRSs have continued to rely on standard accuracy-based metrics, often without fully considering what these numbers signify for models that generate text rather than predict or rank discrete items.
+Regardless of where one stands in the debate over the disruptive nature of LLMs, their growing use in MRSs represents a valuable opportunity to revisit how we evaluate RSs.
+It encourages the exploration of new evaluation perspectives that better align with the human experience of searching for and receiving music recommendations, while also prompting reflection on what constitutes a poor recommendation in generative settings, such as cases of hallucination or factual inconsistency.
 Effectively, it also requires taking inspiration from the field of Natural Language Processing (NLP) to evaluate the text produced by LLMs.

-This paper is structured as follows: First we provide a comprehensive overview of how LLMs have transformed various aspects of user modeling, item modeling, and recommendation, particularly in the music domain.
-Then we discuss evaluation at the general level, by considering each scenario as a text generation task and exposing what is done in adjacent research domains.
-Finally, we draw inspiration from existing work in music recommendation to outline current strategies for measuring both success and risks, while introducing a detailed set of evaluation dimensions and challenges that we argue should be considered in any study involving LLMs as recommenders.
+Against this background, we provide the article at hand, which constitutes a synergistic combination of survey and position paper, and is structured as follows: In Section~\ref{sec:2}, we provide a comprehensive overview of how LLMs have transformed various aspects of user modeling, item modeling, and recommendation, particularly in the music domain.
+Subsequently, in Section~\ref{sec:3}, we first discuss evaluation at the general level, by considering each scenario as a text generation task and exposing what is done in adjacent research domains.
+We also draw inspiration from existing work in music recommendation to outline current strategies for measuring both success and risk, while introducing a detailed set of evaluation dimensions and challenges that we argue should be considered in any study involving LLMs as recommenders.

+Figure~\ref{fig:paper_overview} provides a more detailed overview of the article's structure.
+Its main contributions are the following: